“General opinion’s starting to make out that we live in a world of hatred and greed, but I don’t see that. It seems to me that love is everywhere.

 Here’s two narratives that are in play:

 In the first, the messiah appeals to emotion, openly criticizes the establishment.
-The messiah is a clever jester, who teaches in story and provides examples of how one can turn the current order right on its head.
+The messiah is a clever jester, who teaches in story.
+And he provides examples of how one can turn the current order right on its head.
 Individual responsibility, enabled by the messiah’s sacrifices, is the key to a good life.

 In the second, the messiah appeals to the rule of law, creates and encourages a system that binds together the best of beliefs and politics, embraces diversity and inspires a road map for world security.